whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-08-Selected-By-Harrison-Blake-Subscription-Box-January-2016-Review-Coupon.md

 <br>

 <p>The color is a medium-dark red that I think will brighten up any outfit without being too overly bright.
 Just enough to pop up your look.
-This will be a great addition to my husband's pocket square collection!</p>
+The classic herringbone design is small and compact making this a classic pocket square.
+This will be a great addition to my husband's collection!</p>

 <br>